Willard Keith: Biography

-Keith was born in Berkeley, California on June 13, 1920.
-He graduated from Beverly Hills High School in 1937.
-He attended Stanford University in the class of 1941.
-He joined the United States Marine Corps Reserve on April 18, 1939 and served in the enlisted ranks until he received an honorable discharge on November 3, 1940 to take an appointment as a 2nd lieutenant in the Reserves on the following day.
-He attended Marine Raiders training.
+Willard Woodward Keith, Jr. was born on June 13, 1920 in Berkeley, California to Adeline Norine (née Donnelly) Keith and Willard Woodward Keith, Sr. H His father was the Southern California Director of Civilian Defense.
+Keith, Jr. graduated from Beverly Hills High School in 1937, and from Stanford University in 1941.
+He joined the United States Marine Corps Reserve on April 18, 1939, and served in the enlisted ranks until he received an honorable discharge on November 3, 1940, to take an appointment as a 2nd lieutenant in the Reserves on the following day.

-Keith was called to active duty on February 20, 1941, and served "stateside" until his unit was transferred to the South Pacific in the spring of 1942 during the build up for the first Allied offensive in that theater — the Battle of Guadalcanal.
+Keith was called to active duty on February 20, 1941, then attended Marine Raiders training on the east coast.
+He married Peggy Winchell on August 6, 1941 in Washington, DC.

+He remained in the States until his unit was transferred to the South Pacific in the spring of 1942 during the build up for the first Allied offensive in that theater — the Battle of Guadalcanal.
 He was with the first unit to land on Guadalcanal for the battle, initially serving on the staff of the commander of the landing party, then being assigned to the assault forces of the ground combat element.
-He landed with the Marines at Tulagi on Solomon Islands on August 7, 1942 during the Battle of Tulagi toward the end of the Japanese Tulagi campaign.
+He landed with the Marines at Tulagi on Solomon Islands on August 7, 1942, during the Battle of Tulagi toward the end of the Japanese Tulagi campaign.
 His unit then became part of the invasion force of the Guadalcanal campaign.

 Promoted to captain, Keith led Company G, 2nd Battalion, 5th Marines in the initial phase of the Guadalcanal Campaign.
 By autumn, the campaign was still a hard-fought one.
 In an offensive aimed against Japanese artillery positions sited beyond the Matanikau River and within range of the important Henderson Field airstrip, 2nd Battalion, 5th Marines was assigned to the left flank position.